jfcloutier/karma_system/design_notes/experiences.md

 The mind of an agent is an evolving hierarchy of cognition actors (CA).
 Each CA is a separate process always trying to make sense of what it observes in order to cause the agent to act in ways that are hopefully beneficial.

 A CA, by definition, observes its umwelt (via predictions and prediction errors).
 Its umwelt is composed of one-level-down CAs.
 The CAs and their umwelts form a hierarchy.
-At the bottom of the hierachy sit sensor CAs, with body sensors as their umwelt, and effector CAs, with body effectors as their umwelt.
+At the bottom of the hierachy sit sensor CAs interfacing with body sensors, and effector CAs interfacing with body effectors.

 The agent's umwelt is the world as experienced by its collective of CAs.